 Resources to support practice

 The Smoking in Pregnancy Challenge Group has produced a handout for pregnant women and short guide for professionals on CO screening.
-These resources can be downloaded here or ordered for free by healthcare teams.
+These resources can be downloaded here.

 Training video